 A non-AP STA transmitting an HE TB PPDU in response to a Trigger frame shall set the TXVECTOR parameters as follows:

 The NUM_STS parameter is set to the number of space-time streams indicated by the Number Of Spatial Streams subfield of the SS Allocation field of the User Info field and UL STBC subfield in the Common Info field of the Trigger frame.
-[20005, 20191, 21602, 20478, 20479]
+The NUM_STS parameter is set to 0 when the HE TB PPDU is carried in an RA-RU by following the UORA procedure.[20005, 20191, 21602, 20478, 20479]

-The STARTING_STS_NUM parameter is set to the value of the Starting Spatial Stream subfield in the SS Allocation field in the User Info field of the Trigger frame.[20005, 20191, 21602, 20478, 20479]
+The STARTING_STS_NUM parameter is set to the value of the Starting Spatial Stream subfield in the SS Allocation field in the User Info field of the Trigger frame.
+The STARTING_STS_NUM parameter is set to 0 when the HE TB PPDU is carried in an RA-RU by following the UORA procedure.[20005, 20191, 21602, 20478, 20479]

 TGax Editor: Please make changes as shown below to the following paragraph and note

 [21546]An HE AP may indicate a set of contiguous RUs allocated for random access via the Number Of RA-RU subfield in the User Info field of the Trigger frame.
-If an AP allocates a contiguous set of RA-RUs, the first RA-RU in the set shall represent the starting RU allocation for the set.[20639][20004]
+If an AP allocates a contiguous set of RA-RUs, the RA-RU indicated the RU Allocation subfield of the User Info field shall represent the starting of RU allocation for the set.
+When contiguous RA-RUs are assigned, the size of all RA-RUs in the set shall be the same and equal to the size of the RA-RU indicated by the RU Allocation subfield of the User Info field.
+Furthermore, all the remaining subfields of the User Info field corresponding to the starting RA-RU apply to each RA-RU in the contiguous set.[20639]
+An AP, when allocating any contiguous set of RA-RUs in a Trigger frame with UL BW subfield indicating 80+80 MHz or 160 MHz, shall set the Number Of RA-RUs subfield such that all the RA-RUs in the set lies within only one 80 MHz segment.[20004]

-NOTE—If contiguous RA-RUs are assigned, the size of all contiguous RA-RUs is the same and equal to the size of the first RU.
-Further, all the remaining subfields of the User Info field apply to all the contiguous RA-RUs in the set and the values for starting spatial stream and the number of spatial streams of the HE TB PPDU transmitted on each RA-RU are set to 1.[20005, 20191, 21602, 20478, 20479, 20639]
+[20005, 20191, 21602, 20478, 20479, 20639]

 MU-RTS variant